oa198/Web-Security-Project/README.md

 # University Management System

 ## Project Overview

 This is a **Web Security** project developed as part of a university course, focusing on building a secure **University Management System** using **Laravel**.
 The system manages various university roles, authentication flows, and APIs for mobile interaction.
-The project emphasizes security practices, role-based access control, and collaborative development.
+The project emphasizes security practices, role-based access control, and collaborative development. **All team members will work on all aspects of the project** to ensure everyone gains comprehensive experience across the entire development process.

 ### Team Members

 - Mohamed Saied
 - Ahmed Essam Eldin
 - Omar Ahmed Mohamed
 - Mohamed Tarek Sayed

 ### Project Requirements

 The system must include:

 - **Core Functionality**: A university management system with features for managing students, faculty, and administrative tasks.
 - **Roles and Permissions**:
   - At least 5 roles: **Admissions**, **DRs (Professors)**, **TAs (Teaching Assistants)**, **Students**, and **IT Support**.